JessicaMoreschi/Spit-it-Out/README.md

 (insert an image here)

 Users can insert their messages by pressing the button "Write in the diary" settled in the section Diary.
 By pressing it, a window will appear and step by step it will be explained how to insert a message:
-- first it will be asked how they felt during the quarantine.
+- First it will be asked how they felt during the quarantine.
+Depending on the emotions chosen by moving the sliders, the stroke will have a certain color ().
-- second it will be asked to "spit it out" what thay are really feeling by holding with the mouse the mic icon.
+- Second it will be asked to "spit it out" what thay are really feeling by holding with the mouse the mic icon.
+More high the voice volume is, more big   the stroke of words will appear on the canvas.
-- cefd
+- As third and final step it will be asked to click on the canvas of the site to see the final result.

 (insert an image here)